luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 PMI’s **Disciplined Agile Toolkit App** provides access to over **400+ techniques, templates and best practices for project success across product delivery teams**.

-This Progressive Web Application (PWA) allows **product owners**, **project managers**, **consultants**, **practitioners** and **educators** to apply, save and share proven techniques across the most popular industries and teams to **improve the way teams work**.
+This Progressive Web Application (PWA) allows **product owners**, **project managers**, **consultants**, **practitioners** and **educators** to implement, save and share proven techniques across the most popular industries and teams to **improve the way teams work**.

-This case study explores how PMI attempts to modernize themselves.
+This case study explores how PMI executed a new mobile design strategy to modernize themselves.

 PMI, the leader in project management certification, is known for more traditional methodologies.
 Many modern teams have moved away from those techniques of project management into swifter and more flexible ways, such as Agile and Scrum[^1].

 PMI acquired Disciplined Agile (DA) to be able to offer their clients courses, training, certifications, and coaching in these Agile methodologies[^2].

 One of DA's main component is the DA Tool Kit.
-This case study shows how I was able to redesign the current desktop-only toolkit, into a mobile-first experience, applying human-centric design.
+This case study shows how I was able to redesign and improve the existing toolkit, into a mobile-first experience, applying human-centric design.

 ## The Team